Asian Salmon Recipe (Ginger Garlic Salmon)

 - 1 garlic clove, minced

 - 2 salmon fillets with skin (about 6-8 ounces each)

 - 1 tablespoon olive oil

 - Whisk together the soy sauce, ginger, and garlic in a container or plastic freezer bag.

-- Cover and marinate for 20 minutes in the refrigerator.
+- Marinate for 20 minutes.
 Remove fillets and pat dry.

 - In a large skillet heat the oil over medium high heat until it starts to shimmer.
 Turn the heat down to medium low and add the salmon skin side down.